mxrz1/SGN_patching/README.md

 Classification via Regression, Loss Reweighting, Label Correction, Robustness, Label Noise, Noisy Labels, Probabilistic Machine Learning, Compositional Data Analysis, Isometric Log-Ratio Transform, Gaussian Likelihood.

 ## Environment Setup
 The code uses and is based on the [Uncertainty Baselines GitHub repository](https://github.com/google/uncertainty-baselines), please follow the installation instructions there.
+[Keep in mind that this repository is still very buggy and not so easy to get to run mainly due to outdated dependencies.]

 Our experiments were run with TensorFlow 2.6.0, TensorFlow Probability 0.14.1 and Uncertainty Baselines 0.0.7, on A100 GPUs.